5.3 Vortec supercharger Whipple

 5.3 Vortec supercharger by Whipple

-Compression on the Vortec 5300 sits at 9.5:1 to 9.9:1, which makes it perfect for boost.
+The 5.3 Vortec compression sits at 9.5:1 to 9.9:1, which makes it perfect for boost.
 The engine blocks are either cast iron or in some cases aluminum, and all 5.3s have aluminum heads.
 It’s an overhead valve (OHV) engine with a single in-block camshaft, and has two valves per cylinder for 16-valves total.
 From the factory, all versions of the 5.3 are naturally aspirated, and some of them are also flex-fuel capable.

 For the most part, the limits of the 5.3 when staying naturally aspirated are about 350-400 wheel-horsepower.
 That’s certainly nothing to sneeze at and a solid upgrade of around 100 wheel-horsepower over stock.
 However, if you want some real power, or if you’re looking to make 400 wheel-horsepower a little easier (but not cheaper), a supercharger kit is perfect for you.